rusl2019/webscrap/README.md

 ## Usage

-change variable `url` in input file with link or url website to be scrap
+Change variable `url` in input file with `url` website to be scrapped

 ```text
 https://example.com/page/title